vapoursynth/bestsource/README.md

 Optional, and only needed for *gpu*:

 - Vulkan headers, 1.4 or newer, plus an FFmpeg built with `--enable-vulkan`.
 Nothing links the Vulkan loader: every entry point is resolved through FFmpeg's own at runtime, so the headers alone are enough to build.
-Distributions often still package 1.3.x, which is too old, since the VapourSynth GPU frame API uses entry points that only became core in 1.4.
+Distributions often still package 1.3.x, which is too old for the plugin, since the VapourSynth GPU frame API uses entry points that only became core in 1.4.
+A library only build (`-Denable_plugin=false`) is happy with older ones.
-- `glslangValidator` (or `glslang`, depending on how the distribution names it), which compiles the frame hashing shader to SPIR-V.
+- `glslangValidator` (or `glslang`, depending on how the distribution names it), which compiles the GPU shader to SPIR-V.

 Both are picked up automatically.
-Pass `-Denable_gpu_hash=enabled` to make a missing one fail the build rather than quietly drop GPU decoding.
+Pass `-Denable_gpu=enabled` to make a missing one fail the build rather than quietly drop GPU decoding.

 Hardware decoding is Vulkan only, so the QSV and CUDA/nvcodec headers that older versions wanted are no longer used by anything and can be left out.